tadiosw/tadiosw/README.md

 <h2 align="left">Hi 👋!
-My name is [Tadios Welday] and I'mI am a committed full time student pursuing a Bachelor of Science in Cybersecurity and Information Assurance </h2>
+My name is [Tadios Welday] and I'm  a committed full time student pursuing a Bachelor of Science in Cybersecurity and Information Assurance </h2>

 ###